St. Dominic Catholic Church (Miami)

-St. Dominic Catholic Church is a Catholic Church in Miami, Florida, US.
+St. Dominic Catholic Church is a Catholic Church in Miami, Florida.
 It is part of the Roman Catholic Archdiocese of Miami and consists of 118 parishes, spanning Coral Springs in the north and Key West, Florida in the south.

 History

-St. Dominic Catholic Church was established on the 20th of May, 1962 and was named in honor of Saint Dominic of Guzman, a 13th-century Catholic saint and founder of the religious Order of Preachers.
+St. Dominic Catholic Church was established on May 20, 1962, named in honor of Saint Dominic of Guzman, a 13th-century Catholic saint and founder of the religious Order of Preachers.
 It is located in 5909 NW 7th Street in Miami.

 When the church was being established, the religious looked at possible permanent sites.
-In 1963 they acquired several buildings that were up for demolition.
-After renovations had been completed, the new site comprised the first church, rectory, and school of religion.
-In 1968 the Dominican Monastery in downtown Miami closed and the priests moved to St. Dominic, effectively creating its current priory.
+In 1963, they acquired several buildings that were up for demolition.
+After renovations had been completed, the site comprised the first church, rectory, and school of religion.
+In 1968, the Dominican Monastery in downtown Miami closed and the priests moved to St. Dominic, effectively creating its current priory.